adamenger/hummingbird/README.md

 1. Logs are collected through various ingest nodes.
 2. The collected logs are published to Kafka.
 3. Digest nodes consume logs from Kafka, process them, and store them in segments on disk.

+## Why the name hummingbird?
+Just as a hummingbird makes countless rapid moves to hover, computer systems execute numerous operations to function seamlessly.
+With `hummingbird`, we try to capture each essential flutter of your computer systems.